This directory contains the C# Protocol Buffers runtime library.

 protoc, which only uses features from C# 3 and earlier.

-Although users of this project are only expected to have Visual Studio 2012 or later, developers of the library are required to have Visual Studio 2017 or later, as the library uses C# 6 features in its implementation, as well as the new Visual Studio 2017 csproj format.
+Although users of this project are only expected to have Visual Studio 2012 or later, developers of the library are required to have Visual Studio 2015 or later, as the library uses C# 6 features in its implementation.
 These features have no impact when using the compiled code - they're only relevant when building the

 This subtree was originally imported from https://github.com/jskeet/protobuf-csharp-port and represents the latest development version of C# protobufs, that will now be developed and maintained by Google.
 All the development will be done in open, under this repository (https://github.com/google/protobuf).